amrwc/valheim-server/terraform/digitalocean/README.md

 ### `do_ssh_key_path` (required)

 Path to a private SSH key without a passphrase that's been added to a DigitalOcean account.
-Needed for provisioning of the Droplet.
+Needed to provision the Droplet.

 NOTE: This is the SSH key you would use to connect to the Droplet, if necessary.